Értékpapírjog, Bank- és hiteljog, Tőkepiac

 4.3 'Credit Risk Retention'

 There are no special Hungarian rules on credit risk retention.
 This issue is regulated by the Securitisation Regulation.
-The basic rule is that the originator, sponsor or original lender of
+The basic rule is that the originator, sponsor or original lender of a securitisation shall retain a material net economic interest in the securitisation of not less than 5%, on an ongoing basis.
+Prior to holding a securitisation position, an institutional investor other than the originator, sponsor or original lender shall verify that this obligation is met and the risk retention is disclosed to the institutional investor.

 Non-compliance with the risk retention obligation is supervised by the NBH.
 The NBH may, among other sanctions, impose fines on the relevant entities and may also withdraw their licence.